mateuszlampert/Elevator-System/README.md

 To keep track of actions performed by the algorithm, you can use panels on the website or check console logs for more detailed information.

 ### Note 2
-Assuming that opening the elevator on a given floor takes time, too (assuming one step), the system allows time for potential new passengers to choose their destination floor.
+Assuming that opening an elevator on a given floor also takes time (assuming one step), it should be enough time for potential new passengers to choose their destination floor.
+Otherwise, the system may assume the elevator is empty.

 ### Note 3
-In the event of selecting a floor that is inconsistent with the declared driving direction, the algorithm will handle the customer's request but will be harsh on the customer and execute it at the very end.
+In the event of selecting a floor that is inconsistent with the declared  direction, the algorithm will handle the customer's request but will be harsh on the customer and execute it at the very end.

 ### Future features
-- Choose random elevator from all of the elevators with same distance to the order floor (in order to avoid excessive use of specific elevators)
+- Choosing random elevator from all of the elevators with same distance to the order floor (in order to avoid excessive use of specific elevators)